osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

     - Many bundle Services and no prototype Services
     - Or one prototype Service

 ## 4.3.
-Lifecycle
+Service Lifecycle
 Service registration/unregistration is driven by **state transitions** (Serv-2)
-- Of the host Component Environment
+- Of the host Component
 - Executed when entering/leaving state `satisfied`

 Service get/unget is mapped to the **lifecycle of one or more Component Contexts** (Serv-2)